 SolarGuard reflective insulation greatly reduces radiant heat gain.
 SolarGuard’s primary barrier is a highly reflective material that reflects radiant heat rather than absorbing it.
 The secondary layer can be one of three different materials depending on your performance needs.

 SolarGuard is effectively used alone or in conjunction with fiberglass batts for optimal thermal performance.
-Because of its radiant barrier, this type of insulation is a great option for condensation control for Mini-Storage metal buildings and cold storage steel buildings.
-It is also bird and rodent resistant, and fiber-free, as its inner core of fiberglass is encapsulated.
+Because of its radiant barrier, this type of insulation is a great option for condensation control for Mini-Storage metal buildings and cold storage buildings.
+It is also bird and rodent resistant, and fiber-free, as its inner core of fiberglass is encapsulated (often by metal panels).

 Why Should I Insulate My Steel Building?